yvind/omapmaker/README.md

 Mandatory arguments:

-    -i <in_file>, path to input, accepts .las or .laz files or folder containing .las or .laz files
+    -i <in_file>, path to input, accepts .las or .laz files or folder containing .las and/or .laz files

 Optional arguments: